 FIDL versioning

 This document describes FIDL's API versioning features.
-For guidance on how to evolve Fuchsia APIs, see Fuchsia API evolution guidelines.
+For guidance on how to evolve Fuchsia Platform APIs, see Fuchsia API evolution guidelines.

 Concepts